-Much preferred option, good for wildlife and the enviro all year round, it will encourage children and families t weather restrictions and is not accessible to everyone Not only is the vegetated wetland more environmenta ornamental lake, but it also has the opportunity to act promote a greater variety of wildlife and birds in the an cleaning of the water of the lake, so it is beneficial all Relationship features to the lake tied Salisbury wetlands, showcase to visitors The wetland concept is also a wonderful idea - it woul reptiles/animals and make a safe environment for the imagine) would be less costly for council to maintain. preclude Adelaide from the Three Day Event across V a fantastic family friendly and reasonably priced event this choice should fit future sustainability goals.
+Much preferred option, good for wildlife and the environment, more sustainable, and can be enjoyed all year round, it will encourage children and families to enjoy nature and is free.
+A boating lake has weather restrictions and is not accessible to everyone.

+Not only is the vegetated wetland more environmentally friendly and water-efficient than the ornamental lake, but it also has the opportunity to act as a great educational area, as well as promote a greater variety of wildlife and birds in the area.
+It also will help save money with the cleaning of the water of the lake, so it is beneficial all round!

+Relationship features to the lake tied

+Salisbury wetlands, showcase to visitors

+The wetland concept is also a wonderful idea - it would attract more birds and native reptiles/animals and make a safe environment for them.
+It is also much more sustainable and (I imagine) would be less costly for council to maintain.
+The only proviso would be that it doesn't preclude Adelaide from the Three Day Event across Vic Park, unnamed park and Rymill.
+The 3de is a fantastic family friendly and reasonably priced event and it's terrific to have it so near the city. this choice should fit future sustainability goals.

 This represents the modern way of city design.
-I'm su they knew what we know now.
-Vegetated Wetland will bring a more diverse variety of Wetlands filter there own water saving money put carl into the water because plants surround it and it looks improvs mood and environmental efficiency While I am in support of the wetland I would not want a water feature and kids water play area (this would s While I love the history of the ornamental lake people River Torrens.
-I think the benefits to nature far out-we be a place of awareness and connection to nature onment, more sustainable, and can be enjoyed to enjoy nature and is free.
-A boating lake has ally friendly and water-efficient than the as a great educational area, as well as area.
-It also will help save money with the round!
+I'm sure our founders would have done it this way if they knew what we know now.

+Vegetated Wetland will bring a more diverse variety of native waterbirds which I am very fond of Wetlands filter there own water saving money put carbon in mud look amazing and it's harder to fall into the water because plants surround it and it looks better and is more natural and relaxing and improvs mood and environmental efficiency

+While I am in support of the wetland I would not want to lose the whole lake and would enjoy seeing a water feature and kids water play area (this would support the kiosk)

+While I love the history of the ornamental lake people can take part in similar activities along the River Torrens.
+I think the benefits to nature far out-weigh any other options for the park.
+It will also be a place of awareness and connection to nature